wrstone/scan-attackers/README.md

 # scan-attackers

 This is a Bash script intended to launch nmap scans against IP addresses identified as attack nodes by Fail2Ban (http://www.fail2ban.org).
 It currently reads from a list of IP addresses from a text file, one IP address on each line.
+It is intended to be run inside a GNU screen (https://www.gnu.org/software/screen/) session so that it may run detached.

 Known Issues: